-Learn more about 10 ways to incorporate video into your overall marketing strategy and watch some examples to give you inspiration.
-We included videos from both small and large companies (and everything in between) so you can see that you don’t need a big budget or fancy equipment to create a killer marketing video.
+Here are 10 ways to incorporate video into your overall marketing strategy, complete with examples to give you inspiration.
+Many of these examples are from small businesses, and you’ll see that you don’t need a big budget or fancy equipment to create a killer marketing video.
 You can easily get started producing amazing video content for free today!

 Fuse the influence of a customer testimonial with the power of video for a winning combination.
 For higher production, interview a happy customer, asking them about their experience with your product or service.
 Can’t get them in front of a camera?
 Display video clips and images of your team at work with written testimonials as a text overlay.

 Have your fans or users create the content for you!
-Ask customers to share videos on sites like Vine or Instagram with a unique hashtag then combine those videos together to create a fully UGC (user-generated content) experience.
-These types of videos are great for capturing the customer’s perspective and sharing your product or service in action.
-Bonus: You will also establish some excellent brand ambassadors in the process.
+Ask customers to share videos on sites like Twitter or Instagram with a unique hashtag then combine those videos together to create a fully UGC (user-generated content) experience.
+UGC videos are great for capturing the customer’s perspective and sharing your product or service in action.

 Vlog is the shorthand for “video blog”.
 A vlog, with consistent updates, is a creative way to keep your customer-base updated on current trends, industry events and more.
 Feel free to be loose with your format and inject personality.
 Try to keep a vlog for around 2 minutes in length and use the transcription from your video to do double-duty as a blog post.

 In basic terms, an explainer video describes something in a clear and concise way.
 Explainer videos are usually displayed on a company’s homepage and describe what the business does or tells the company’s story.
 Optimized explainer videos are usually between 90 seconds and 2 minutes, hook the viewer in the first 15 seconds and end with a clear call to action.
 You can also use this type of video to explain any part of your business that might need more clarification.